Roy Allen (tennis): Doubles

+All-Comers (1 runner up)

 Personal

 Roy was born in 1868 Saint Neots, Bedfordshire, England.
 He was one of the twin sons of Rev. Hunter Bird Allen, the Rector of Colmworth Parish, and Adelaide Mary Gladstone.
 His twin brother was the other notable tennis player Charles Gladstone Allen.
 It was Hunter Bird who taught Charles and Roy how to play tennis which proved very successful for both of them.
 He died on 4 November 1931.